MEET THE FRONTIER STAFF

 Jerry Nelson started with humble beginnings.
-Forty-two years ago at age 18 , Jerry's father loaned him and his brother $5000 and told them "Make it Work".
+At age 18 , Jerry's father loaned him and his brother $5000 and told them "Make it Work".
 Jerry held true to his grass roots beginnings and "made it work".
-Jerry now operates one of the most successful oilfield equipment businesses in the world, Maverick International based out of Beaumont, Tx.
-In that 42 years, Jerry has created many other thriving businesses to include Jerry's Hill Country Restaurant in Beaumont, TX and Elise's Playhouse in Winnie, TX , and the Kentucky Mavericks Professional Basketball franchise in Owensboro, KY.
+Jerry now operates one of the most successful oilfield equipment businesses in the world, Maverick International based out of Beaumont, TX.
+Over the years, Jerry has had many other thriving businesses to include Jerry's Hill Country Restaurant in Beaumont, TX and Elise's Playhouse in Winnie, TX , and the Kentucky Mavericks Professional Basketball franchise, which was located in Owensboro, KY.
 But, when asked which business he is most proud of, with a chuckle and a grin , he will always say, "Frontier Rodeo Co".

 While Nelson has enjoyed much success in his many entrepreneurial endeavors, he is quick to tell you that his greatest accomplishment is his family.
-Jerry and his wife Beverly were married 40 years in June of 2016.
-They have two children Candace and Jerry III and four grandchildren.
+Jerry and his wife Beverly of over 40 years, have two children Candace and Jerry III and four grandchildren.

 Still just as industrious as yesteryear, he enjoys 12 to 14 hour workdays at Maverick International, and credits his grandmother, his mother, and his father as the most influential people in his life.
 He would most like to be remembered as someone who helped those in need, a man who strived for the impossible, and a man of his word.

 580-747-0233 - email@example.com